 Equipment washing guidance can be found in NWCG's Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations (PMS 444).
-Power washing with clean water at a temperature of 140 degrees Fahrenheit or greater is required.
-State and AFS Aviation Offices will maintain a log that documents the cleaning date and location.
+Power washing with clean water at a temperature of 140 degrees Fahrenheit or greater is recommended.

 Additional sources of information regarding invasive species in Alaska are:

 - Alaska Exotic Plants Information Clearinghouse (AKEPIC) website includes maps of invasive species with the capability to download locations for use in Geographic Information Systems (GIS). - DNR Division of Agriculture website contains general information on invasive plants and links to current projects. - Alaska Center for Conservation Science website has a new aquatic invasive species data portal (largely marine species and pike) - The Alaska Department of Fish and Game, Invasive Species Reporter is a reporting site for all taxa of invasive species, known or unknown.
 Users can upload images and drop a pin on the location of observations.
 Reports can be submitted via web or smart device.
-The website includes information on specific invasive species and pathways and best practices for prevention.

-- The Alaska Weeds ID app can be downloaded from the App Store or Google Play.
+The website includes information on specific invasive species and pathways and best practices for prevention. - The Alaska Weeds ID app can be downloaded from the App Store or Google Play.
 It features an interactive identification key, point distribution maps, and the ability to report invasive plant observations including location data and photo uploads. - Alaska Invasive Species Partnership (AKISP) is an informal group of people representing agencies and organizations statewide whose mission is to prevent and reduce the impacts from invasive species in Alaska.
 Their website includes links to numerous resources, regulations, and management approaches.
 They have monthly meetings, a listsery, and a Facebook page.